Smoke from the exhaust pipe can be of various types and can be caused by various reasons and situations.

 6. Too Rich Fuel Mixture

-A thing that is not directly causing white smoke from the exhaust – but can be mistaken for it is a too rich fuel mixture.
+One thing that does not directly cause white smoke from the exhaust, but can be mistaken for it, is a too rich fuel mixture.
 This is not directly causing white smoke, but it is causing gray smoke, which can easily be mistaken for white smoke.

-A rich mixture causes gray smoke, and a rich mixture is most often caused by faulty fuel injectors, faulty MAF sensor, or faulty O2 sensor.
+A rich mixture causes gray smoke, and a rich mixture is most often caused by faulty fuel injectors, a faulty MAF sensor, or faulty O2 sensors.

 You can learn more about the different causes of a rich air-fuel mixture here: Engine Running Rich Causes & Symptoms